DeSean Jackson: Regular season

+Coaching career

+Woodrow Wilson HS

+In 2024, Jackson was hired as the offensive coordinator for Woodrow Wilson Classical High School.

+Delaware State

+On December 27, 2024, Jackson was named the head football coach at Delaware State University.

+Head coaching record

 Personal life

-Jackson is the son of Bill and Gayle Jackson, and his oldest brother, Byron, is a former San Jose State wide receiver who spent two seasons on the Kansas City Chiefs' practice squad.
-His father was hospitalized with pancreatic cancer during the Eagles run in the 2009 playoffs, and died on May 14, 2009.
 Jackson currently resides in Moorestown, New Jersey.
 Jackson was featured on the cover of the PlayStation 2 version of NCAA Football 09.
 Jackson took part and won a competition of Hole in the Wall in April 2011.
+Jackson had a small role in the 2017 film All Eyez on Me.

 Jackson has also received media attention for plays that critics say show poor judgement on his part, and in particular, multiple premature celebrations which have resulted in lost touchdowns.
-In the movie Silver Linings Playbook, an otherwise-conservative psychotherapist encourages the protagonist (played by Bradley Cooper) to wear Jackson's jersey.
+In the movie Silver Linings Playbook, a psychotherapist encourages the protagonist (played by Bradley Cooper) to wear Jackson's jersey.

 Antisemitism

 In July 2020, Jackson posted an Instagram story featuring a quote falsely attributed to Adolf Hitler, espousing Black Hebrew Israelite ideology, that read: "because the white Jews knows [sic] that the Negroes are the real Children of Israel and to keep Americas [sic] secret the Jews will blackmail America.
-They will extort America, their plan for world domination won't work if the Negroes know who they were."
+They will extort America, their plan for world domination won't work if the Negroes know who they were [sic]."
 The post also read "Hitler was right."

 Jackson posted several quotes from Louis Farrakhan on his Instagram account in which Farrakhan accused Dr. Anthony Fauci and Bill Gates of desiring to "depopulate the Earth" with a COVID-19 vaccine.
 Farrakhan has been labeled an antisemitic extremist by the Southern Poverty Law Center.
 Jackson later deleted the posts in question and apologized for his statements.

 After the incident, Jackson spoke with leading Philadelphia Jews including Rabbi Doniel Grodnitzky of Chabad Young Philly, Philadelphia 76ers co-owner, Michael G. Rubin, and David J. Adelman, Chairman of the Philadelphia Holocaust Remembrance Foundation.
 Jackson also talked with a Holocaust survivor Edward Mosberg and agreed to visit the Auschwitz-Birkenau State Museum, a museum on the site of the Auschwitz concentration camp.